Christopher Bethell-Codrington: Early life

 In 1792, he inherited from his uncle Sir William Codrington, 2nd Baronet, sugar plantations in Antigua and the Dodington Park estate in Gloucestershire.
 In 1797 he inherited further Caribbean property from his uncle Christopher Bethell, who had changed his name after inheriting the estates from his maternal uncle Slingsby Bethell in 1758.
 He then changed his surname to Bethell-Codrington.

 Cricket career

-He was mainly associated with Marylebone Cricket Club (MCC) and made five known appearances in first-class cricket matches in 1797.
+He was mainly associated with Marylebone Cricket Club (MCC) and made five known appearances in important matches in 1797.

 Career

 In 1797 he was elected as a Tory Member of Parliament (MP) for Tewkesbury, holding the seat until 1812.

 In 1806 he rejected pressure from his constituents to support the abolition of the slave trade, but denied being motivated by his self-interest as a plantation-owner.
 Later in 1832, he had a very public debate in the newspapers with Sir Fowell Buxton on abolition, quoting a letter from his attorney and resident manager for Barbuda in 1825, John James, detailing the supposed contentedness of the slaves there.

 In 1817, he purchased further lands at Wapley in Gloucestershire, which made his estate "extend upwards of 15 miles in one continued line".

 Dodington Park designed by James Wyatt between 1798 and 1816.